每日吃瓜

-Top 5 Best Independence Public Middle Schools (2025)
+Best Independence Public Middle Schools (2026)

-For the 2025 school year, there are 6 public middle schools serving 3,185 students in Independence, MO.
+For the 2026 school year, there are 6 public middle schools serving 3,185 students in Independence, MO.

-The top ranked public middle schools in Independence, MO are Lewis And Clark Learning Center, Osage Trail Middle School and Pioneer Ridge Middle School.
+The top-ranked public middle schools in Independence, MO are Lewis And Clark Learning Center, Osage Trail Middle School and Pioneer Ridge Middle School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

-Independence, MO public middle schools have an average math proficiency score of 22% (versus the Missouri public middle school average of 38%), and reading proficiency score of 29% (versus the 40% statewide average).
+Independence, MO public middle schools have an average math proficiency score of 25% (versus the Missouri public middle school average of 39%), and reading proficiency score of 29% (versus the 40% statewide average).
 Middle schools in Independence have an average ranking of 2/10, which is in the bottom 50% of Missouri public middle schools.

 Minority enrollment is 47% of the student body (majority Hispanic), which is more than the Missouri public middle school average of 31% (majority Black).

-Best Public Middle Schools in Independence, MO (2025)
+Best Public Middle Schools in Independence, MO (2026)

 School